FDio/csit/docs/cpta/methodology/trend_analysis.rst

-changes over a short-term (i.e. weekly) and a long-term (i.e. quarterly), comparing the last group average AVG[last], to the one from week ago, AVG[last - 1week] and to the maximum of trend values over last quarter except last week, max(AVG[last - 3mths]..ANV[last - 1week]), respectively.
+changes over a short-term (i.e. weekly) and a long-term (i.e. quarterly), comparing the last group average AVG[last], to the one from week ago, AVG[last - 1week] and to the maximum of trend values over last quarter except last week, max(AVG[last - 3mths]..AVG[last - 1week]), respectively.
+Here, AVG[date] means the currently computed group average for the group which contains the result from the date.
 This results in following trend compliance calculations:

 +-------------------------+---------------------------------+-----------+-------------------------------------------+
 | Trend Compliance Metric | Trend Change Formula            | Value     | Reference                                 |